qiaokang92/mit-6.828/lab2-notes.md

 ## Part 1: Physical Page Management

-This part illustrats how kernel manages physical memeory.
+This part illustrats how kernel manages physical memeory..

 After setting the 4MB page table in entry.S, the kernel now runs at `[KERNBASE,  KERNBASE + 4MB]`, i.e. `[0xf0000000, 0xf0400000]`and can use virtual addresses.